harshii-02/DL-assignment/README.md

 The code was optimized by removing redundancy, simplifying Q-learning updates, replacing deprecated NumPy matrices, improving readability, and streamlining training and testing while preserving the original reinforcement learning logic.

 4.Lstm
+The original code implements a Q-learning based reinforcement learning algorithm for optimal path finding in a graph environment.
+The modified code replaces this approach with an LSTM-based deep learning model for time-series forecasting of airline passenger data, introducing dataset handling, normalization, sequence modeling, neural network training, and regression-based evaluation